configcat/docs/website/docs/sdk-reference/python.md

 :::caution
 We strongly recommend you to use the _ConfigCat Client_ as a Singleton object in your application.
-The `configcatclient.get("#YOUR-SDK-KEY#")` static factory method constructs singleton client instances for your SDK keys.
+The `configcatclient.get()` static factory method constructs singleton client instances for your SDK keys.
 These clients can be closed all at once with the `configcatclient.close_all()` method or individually with `client.close()`.
 :::